 I know these photos may depict someone else’s style, but considering them my own style just wouldn’t be true.

-Nearly a year later and after finally figuring out what I actually like, I pulled through a complete design plan starting from scratch and this is how our living room looks today:
+Nearly a year later and after finally figuring out what I actually like, I started from scratch and this is how our living room looks today:

-How did I know that this final design – the way it looks now – is actually my style and not just another phase?
+How did I know that this design is actually my style and not just another phase?

-Because none of those other designs made my heart flutter like the way my current living room does.
+Because none of those other designs made my heart flutter like the way this one does.
 At least for the next few months.
-Ha!
+With my incessant impulsiveness, who even knows.

 The other designs were just placeholders until I could achieve the look I longed for but didn’t actually know or recognize was my style.

-It’s a complete and true reflection of my style and I would not change a single thing about it.
 I never would have thought this would be our living room if you showed me this photo a year ago, but I have a feeling I would have recognized my style a lot sooner if I had seen a photo that was similar.
+I just wasn’t exposed to photos of designs that I connected to.

 1 // Pinterest